tate-it/energy-toolbox/tasks/tasks-prd-sii-xml-generator.md

   - [x] 2.13 Add Italian error messages to all Zod validation rules

 - [ ] 3.0 Build custom NuQS hooks for all 18 wizard steps
-  - [ ] 3.1 Create `hooks/sii-wizard/useStep1.ts` with parseAsJson, abbreviated mappings, and validation
+  - [x] 3.1 Create `hooks/sii-wizard/useStep1.ts` with parseAsJson, abbreviated mappings, and validation
-  - [ ] 3.2 Implement debounced text input updates in all hooks using debounce utility
+  - [x] 3.2 Implement debounced text input updates in all hooks using debounce utility
-  - [ ] 3.3 Add batch update functions for related fields in each hook
+  - [x] 3.3 Add batch update functions for related fields in each hook
-  - [ ] 3.4 Create `hooks/sii-wizard/useStep2-4.ts` for basic form steps
+  - [x] 3.4 Create `hooks/sii-wizard/useStep2-4.ts` for basic form steps
-  - [ ] 3.5 Implement `hooks/sii-wizard/useStep5.ts` with conditional field handling
+  - [x] 3.5 Implement `hooks/sii-wizard/useStep5.ts` with conditional field handling
-  - [ ] 3.6 Build `hooks/sii-wizard/useStep6.ts` with date/time parsing and formatting
+  - [x] 3.6 Build `hooks/sii-wizard/useStep6.ts` with date/time parsing and formatting
-  - [ ] 3.7 Create array-handling hooks for steps with repeatable fields (3, 9, 13-18)
+  - [x] 3.7 Create array-handling hooks for steps with repeatable fields (3, 15-18)
-  - [ ] 3.8 Implement `clearOnDefault: true` for all hooks to minimize URL length
+  - [x] 3.8 Implement `clearOnDefault: true` for all hooks to minimize URL length
-  - [ ] 3.9 Add validation helper methods to each hook returning Zod SafeParseResult
+  - [x] 3.9 Add validation helper methods to each hook returning Zod SafeParseResult
-  - [ ] 3.10 Create `hooks/sii-wizard/useWizardState.ts` to aggregate all step states
+  - [x] 3.10 Create `hooks/sii-wizard/useWizardState.ts` to aggregate all step states
-  - [ ] 3.11 Implement state persistence functions that save to URL on step navigation
+  - [x] 3.11 Implement state persistence functions that save to URL on step navigation
-  - [ ] 3.12 Add reset and clear functions to each hook
+  - [x] 3.12 Add reset and clear functions to each hook ✅ **COMPLETED**
+  - Added 16 comprehensive reset and clear functions to step factory
+  - Smart conditional operations with predicate-based logic
+  - Field state analysis and intelligent recommendations
+  - Category-based operations using related field groups
+  - Preservation logic for protecting valid user input

 - [ ] 4.0 Create wizard step components with form controls
   - [ ] 4.1 Build `components/sii-wizard/wizard-stepper.tsx` using Stepperize with Italian labels